BADDxmu/BawaCirc/doc/Ribo-seq/README.md

-The reference sequences of the six species utilized in Step 3 for Ribo-seq data processing.
+- `Ribo-seq/`: The reference sequences of the species used in Step 3.